 Are hurricane shutters worth it?

+It is a solid question.
+Are hurricane shutters worth it?
 Protecting your home and family is a no-brainer.
-But storm shutter cost can range from $10 – $50 /SQFT.
+Storm shutter cost can range from $12 – $50 /SQFT.
+There are affordable shutters and premium options.
 So while they are critically important hurricane shutters are also an investment that must be considered.
 As with any investment you need to decide whether it’s worth it.

 There are many reasons why hurricane shutters are worth the cost.